TECH TIPS

 Even with the shields on, dirt and string lint can get into a bearing.

-evaporate too fast and leave dry residue in the bearing that
+But keep in mind they can evaporate too fast and leave dry residue in the bearing that

 To Lube the bearings for Unresponsive play..
 Ceramic or otherwise.